pyrsmk/Chernozem/README.markdown

 Multidimensionnal arrays
 ------------------------

-Chernozem supports array chaining by creating a Chernozem for each arrays:
+Chernozem supports array chaining by creating a Chernozem instance for each arrays:

     $container=new Chernozem;
     $container['fruits']=new array(